-U.S. weekly jobless claims rise less than expected
+U.S. weekly jobless claims rise; import prices push higher

 The number of Americans filing for unemployment benefits rose less than expected last week and the underlying trend remained consistent with a tightening labour market that is starting to spur faster wage growth.

+Other data on Thursday showed import prices posting their largest gain in nearly five years in the 12 months through December, suggesting that inflation could soon push higher.
+Import prices are being driven by rising oil prices, but a strong dollar could mitigate some of the impact on inflation.

 Initial claims for state unemployment benefits increased 10,000 to a seasonally adjusted 247,000 for the week ended Jan.
-7, the Labor Department said on Thursday.
-Claims for the prior week were revised to show 2,000 more applications received than previously reported.

-Last week’s data included the New Year holiday.
-Claims tend to be volatile around this time of the year because of different timings of the various holidays.
-Claims have fluctuated in a 233,000-275,000 range since mid-November.

-They have now been below 300,000, a threshold associated with a healthy labour market, for 97 consecutive weeks.
+7, the Labor Department said.
+Jobless claims have now been below 300,000, a threshold associated with a healthy labour market, for 97 consecutive weeks.
 That is the longest stretch since 1970, when the labour market was much smaller.

 Economists polled by Reuters had forecast first-time applications for jobless benefits rising to 255,000 in the latest week.
-A Labor Department analyst said there were no special factors influencing last week’s data and that only claims for Virginia had been estimated.

 The four-week moving average of claims, considered a better measure of labour market trends as it irons out week-to-week volatility, fell 1,750 to 256,500 last week.

-The labour market is considered to be at or near full employment, with the unemployment rate near a nine-year low of 4.7 percent.
+U.S. financial markets were little moved by the data.
+The labour market is considered to be at or near full employment, with the unemployment rate near a nine-year low of 4.7 per cent.
 Tightening labour markets are starting to push up wage growth.

-Average hourly earnings increased 2.9 percent in the 12 months through December, the largest gain since June 2009.
+Average hourly earnings increased 2.9 per cent in the 12 months through December, the largest gain since June 2009.

 Rising wages and President-elect Donald Trump’s pledge to cut taxes are expected to boost consumer spending and support economic growth through much of this year.

+In a second report, the Labor Department said import prices increased 0.4 per cent last month after slipping 0.2 per cent in November.
+In the 12 months through December, import prices jumped 1.8 per cent, the largest gain since March 2012, after edging up 0.1 per cent in the 12 months through November.

+Import prices excluding petroleum fell 0.2 per cent in December after being unchanged the prior month.

+The dollar gained 4.4 per cent against the currencies of the United States’ main trading partners last year.

-A tighter labour market and firming inflation suggest further interest rate increases from the Federal Reserve this year.
+A tighter labour market and the proposed fiscal stimulus are expected to stoke inflation, which could prompt the Federal Reserve to raise interest rates at a faster pace than currently envisaged.

-The Fed raised its benchmark overnight interest rate last month by 25 basis points to a range of 0.50 percent to 0.75 percent.
+The Fed raised its benchmark overnight interest rate last month by 25 basis points to a range of 0.50 per cent to 0.75 per cent.
 The U.S. central bank has forecast three rate hikes for this year.

 Thursday’s claims report also showed the number of people still receiving benefits after an initial week of aid fell 29,000 to 2.09 million in the week ended Dec.
 31. That was the first decline in the so-called continuing claims since November.